-What to Expect During a Ketamine Experience?
+What to Expect During a Ketamine Session?

-As outlined above, prior to your first medicine experience, there will be a preparation session where more detailed "pre-flight instructions" will be reviewed with you.
+As outlined above, prior to your first medicine experience, there will be a preparation session when more detailed "flight instructions" will be reviewed with you.
 There will be time prior to administering the medicine to settle into the space and check in with your clinician.

 The onset of the ketamine experience will be dependent on the route of administration.
 For oral, the onset is approximately 10-15 minutes and the effects have a more gradual onset.
 Often, we start participants at a lower dose to assess their initial response.
 Approximately 30 minutes later, a "booster" dose will be offered if the effect of the medicine is mild and you are keen to have a deeper experience.
 As the medicine takes effect, you may start to feel some numbness/tingling in your mouth and body.
-You may feel a reduction in anxiety or any body pains, a greater attunement to energy flow, and/or an empathogenic or "heart-opening" sensation.
+You may feel a reduction in anxiety or any body pains, a greater attunement to energy flow, changes in the way you experience your body (e.g. heavier, lighter) and/or an empathogenic or "heart-opening" sensation.
 Sometimes lower doses are used to achieve this state as an aid in psychotherapy.

 For IM, onset is usually less than 5 minutes and dissociative effects occur more quickly.
-The "peak" effect usually lasts between 30 and 90 minutes and then tapers down over the following hour.
+The "peak" effect usually lasts around 30 minutes and then tapers down over the following hour.
 Higher doses are more likely to produce "peak" psychedelic and/or dissociative states and the experience tends to be more internal.
-Articulating the experience at the time can be difficult, so it is often useful to focus on integrating the experience during subsequent psychotherapy sessions.
+Articulating the experience at the time can be difficult, so it is often useful to focus on integrating the experience during subsequent psychotherapy sessions rather than during or immediately after the medicine session.

 In general, sensory effects of ketamine can include unusual physical sensations, emotions, visual effects.
-Often the body feels very relaxed.
-You may have the sensation of floating or feeling a separation of your body and mind, a distorted sense of time, a feeling of vivid dreaming, or synesthesia (crossing of senses).
-These sensations are common during these experiences.
-They may be pleasant or unpleasant and often people can experience both within the same medicine journey.
+Often the body feels very relaxed or you may not have any body sensations at all.
+You may have the sensation of floating or feeling a separation of your body and mind, a distorted sense of time, a feeling of vivid dreaming, or synesthesia (crossing of senses) or changes in sensory processing.
+They may be pleasant or unpleasant and often people can experience both within the same medicine journey in waves.
+These sensations are common and expected.

 Ketamine is a non-specific amplifier, meaning it can create euphoric sensations, but also intensify difficult emotions.
 It is important to be prepared for this potential as you enter into your ketamine experience.
-The opportunity to process and integrate difficult emotions in new ways is likely an integral part of the healing mechanism of ketamine.
+The opportunity to process and integrate difficult emotions in new ways is likely an integral part of the healing mechanism of ketamine and it is helpful to view this as an opportunity to be seized rather than to resist or avoid.
 In contrast to current psychiatric medications, KAP aims to create a safe container to heal deep wounds rather than suppress and manage symptoms.
-In KAP, there are not necessarily bad journeys, just challenging ones.
+In KAP, we try not to assign judgment to our journeys (i.e. "bad" "negative") and instead appreciate them as challenging or difficult.